-When a Relay Load Balancer is configured to use TLS, the name entered into the Relay Load Balancer field on the Dependent Hosts must match the Common Name of the Relay Load Balancer's certificate.
+When a Relay Load Balancer is configured to use TLS, the name entered into the Relay Load Balancer field on the Dependent Hosts must match the Common Name or one of the Subject Alternative Names of the Relay Load Balancer's certificate.
 (The name entered into the Relay Load Balancer field on the Relay Load Balancer does not need to match the Common Name of the Relay Load Balancer's certificate.)